 All students are expected to come to school equipped for lessons and to be on time.
 Essential items include:

-- black pen (not an ink pen please), pencil, pencil sharpener and rubber - scientific calculator (available from the school's uniform shop for £6.50) - geometry set (available from stationery shops and supermarkets) - ruler - headphones (available from the school's uniform shop for £2.00) - coloured pencils, highlighters, notebook and a selection of fibre tipped pens are also useful.
+- black pen (not an ink pen please), pencil, pencil sharpener and rubber - scientific calculator.
+Must be Casio FX-83-GTX Scientific (available to purchase via our online payment system for £8.50) - geometry set (available to purchase via our online payment system for £2.50) - ruler - headphones (available to purchase via our online payment system for £2.00) - coloured pencils, highlighters, notebook and a selection of fibre tipped pens are also useful.